sosacrazy126/cursorrules-architect/README.md

 - Token usage for phases using reasoning models
 - Per-agent execution times

+## 🛠️ Related Tools

+Check out [cursorrules-tools](https://github.com/SlyyCooper/cursorrules-tools) for additional utilities that can help with Cursor IDE development.
+This collection includes tools for managing `.cursorrules` and `.cursorignore` files, generating codebase snapshots, analyzing dependencies, and more.

 ## 💡 Advanced Features

 ### Dynamic Agent Creation